How to Use a B2B Podcast as a Sales & Lead Generation Machine in 2026

 For example, a host might say, “From what you mentioned in your interview about [specific challenge], we might have some ways to help with [your solution].”

-Asking open-ended questions like, “What does success look like for you in the next 12-24 months?” can naturally reveal opportunities for collaboration.
+Based on our experience working with numerous organizations, we recommend asking open-ended questions.
+For example, “What does success look like for you in the next 12-24 months?” can naturally reveal opportunities for collaboration.

-One of the most effective ways to strengthen relationships with podcast guests is through "social capital exchanges," where you provide value by leveraging your network and resources.
+One of the best ways to strengthen relationships with podcast guests is through "social capital exchanges," where you provide value via your network and resources.

 For instance, you can facilitate double opt-in introductions by saying, “Would you be interested in meeting [person]?
 They’re facing similar challenges or opportunities.”

-Most experts advise against immediate selling; as one podcast expert notes, "You do not use this strategy to bring on a guest and then immediately sell your services."
-Instead, successful hosts leverage pre- and post-recording conversations for authentic connection, follow up consistently with personalized value such as relevant articles or introductions, and transition naturally into business discussions when appropriate.
+Most experts advise against immediate selling.
+Instead, successful hosts use pre- and post-recording conversations for authentic connection, follow up consistently with personalized value such as relevant articles or introductions, and transition naturally into business discussions when appropriate.

-The goal here isn't to close deals immediately after recording.
-Rather, it's to create a natural pathway to continued conversation that may eventually lead to business opportunities.
-With a systematic approach to these transitions, your podcast becomes not just content, but a consistent revenue generator.
+The purpose here is not to close deals immediately after recording.
+Rather, it's to create a natural pathway to continued conversation that could eventually lead to business opportunities.
+With a systematic approach to these transitions, your podcast can become a consistent revenue generator.

 Secured 9 new clients in the first 12 months of running their podcast, demonstrating direct revenue attribution.

-Built authority in the talent acquisition technology space by interviewing industry leaders, establishing Ryan Dull as a thought leader.
+Built authority in the talent acquisition technology space by interviewing industry leaders and establishing Ryan Dull as a thought leader.

 Created valuable relationships with potential clients through in-depth conversations about talent acquisition challenges and solutions.